iifl-logo

 - During the year the Company has not provided guarantees, provided security to companies, firms, Limited Liability Partnerships or any other parties.

 c.
-According to the information and explanations given to us and based on the audit procedures conducted by us, in our opinion, the Company has granted loans during the year to companies where the schedule of repayment of principal and payment of interest has not been stipulated.
-Hence in the absence of same, we are unable to make a specific comment on the regularity of repayment of principal and payment of interest in respect of such loan.
+According to the information and explanations given to us and based on the audit procedures performed, the Company has granted loans during the year to certain companies having a fixed tenure and maturity.
+However, no specific repayment schedule in terms of instalment amounts or interim due dates has been stipulated.
+Since the tenure of the loans has not expired and no repayment has fallen due during the year, we are unable to comment on the regularity of repayment of principal and payment of interest.

 v.
 According to the information and explanations given to us, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
 Hence, clause 3(v) of the Order is not applicable.